top of page

 Lives & works in Denver, Colorado

-Holmes works in mixed media on a range of surfaces to reflect the complexity of cultural cuisine and agriculture.
-Layering both materials and surfaces mirrors the histories and stories embedded in Creole foodways.
+Layering materials and surfaces mirrors the histories and stories embedded within Black Creole cuisine.
 Food, like culture, is never singular.
-It carries with it a legacy shaped by oppression and racism but also by resilience, creativity, and hope.
+It carries a legacy shaped not only by oppression, but also by resilience, creativity, and hope.
+Knowledge and resilience is passed down through growing and making food throughout generations.